Fresh Batch has arrived!

 Kunohe Town, Japan

 This tea can both be ceremonial in nature, as it is traditionally used in Japan for the Buddha’s birthday on April 8, and also an every day caffeine-free herbal tea.
-A little goes a long way, as just a few of this delicately curled full leaf will sweeten your cup.
+A little goes a long way, as just 2 or 3 of these delicately curled leaves will sweeten your cup.
 Great on its own, as well as added to other teas to sweeten them up!